DanTaft/hello-world/README.md

-These are small projects pages that I'm working on in VS code, practice
+This repository is a collection of projects , that began my learning process